Economy of Coimbatore: Retail and e-commerce

 There are a number of retail outlets, supermarkets and shopping malls in Coimbatore.

-The city has major shopping malls include Brookefields Mall, Fun Republic Mall, Prozone Mall and Broadway Mall.
-Popular cinemas include PVR Cinemas, INOX, Cinépolis, Miraj Cinemas, IMAX, Maharaja Multiplex and KG Cinemas.
+The city has major shopping malls, such as Brookefields Mall and Fun Republic Mall, as well as popular cinemas including PVR Cinemas and IMAX.
 Coimbatore is already the largest non-metro city for e-commerce in South India, due to growing online shopping, e-ticketing and e-billing adaptation in the city.